g-etorri/articles/jncie-self-study/l3vpn-configuration/14-l3vpn-config.md

 set routing-instances VRF-C1 protocols ospf area 0.0.0.0 sham-link-remote 10.1.4.254
 set routing-instances VRF-C1 protocols ospf area 0.0.0.0 sham-link-remote 10.1.6.254
 ```
+Note: In the sham-link between R3 and R4 we need to add the metric 100, because the customer prefers to use his backdoor link in this site.
+So, our backbone is used as backup in this case.

 Let's verify if we have established the adjacencies:
 ```
 root@R8> show ospf neighbor instance VRF-C1